 They have a distinct gray coat ranging from light gray to almost black.
 One interesting fact about gray wolves is that they have a strong sense of smell, which they use to locate prey from far away.

 Gray wolves also have distinctive howl, which they use to communicate with other members of their pack over long distances.

-When it comes to predatory behavior, many of the animals that wolves kill are young, old, or in poor condition.
+When it comes to predatory behaviour, many of the animals that wolves kill are young, old, or in poor condition.

 Types of Wolves – Their Sizes & Weight